-The primary objective of the Maryland 4-H State Horse Judging Clinic is to provide an opportunity for Maryland 4-H youth, Maryland 4-H volunteers, and UME Educators to acquire skills and knowledge about conformation and judging of horses.
-Individuals receive classroom instruction as well as participate in live horse judging of conformation and performance classes.
-Participants learn valuable information that they can use when showing their own horses, as well as in horse judging competitions.
+The primary objective of the Maryland 4-H State Horse Judging Clinic is to provide an opportunity for Maryland 4-H youth, Maryland 4-H volunteers, and UME Educators to acquire skills and knowledge about the conformation and judging of horses.
+Individuals receive classroom instruction and participate in live horse judging of conformation and performance classes.
+Participants learn valuable information they can use when showing their horses and in horse judging competitions.
 Adults interested in coaching judging teams are also encouraged to enroll in the Coach/Volunteer track.
 This clinic is offered bi-annually.

 History of the Maryland Horsemen's Party